Incremental Computing

 |---|---|---|

-To simultaneously meet "low latency" and "low cost", enterprises were often forced to adopt the Lambda Architecture: one batch processing pipeline + one streaming processing pipeline, maintaining two sets of code, making data consistency difficult to guarantee.
+To meet both low latency and low cost requirements, enterprises often had to adopt the Lambda Architecture: one batch processing pipeline and one streaming processing pipeline.
+This means maintaining two sets of code and makes data consistency harder to guarantee.

 Three Computing Paradigms Compared